dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ```powershell
 $david = New-Object -TypeName human
 ```
-Another way to instantiate a class is to call the [static constructor](#constructors) of the class.
+Another way to instantiate a class is to call the static constructor of the class.
+If your unsure what the words static and constructor means, its ok.
+We will cover these concepts later in the article.
+For now, just familiarize yourself with the syntax below.
 ```powershell
 $david = [human]::New()
 ```
-# Describing the class
+# Describing The Class
 ## Properties
-Properties are things about the object.
+Properties are things about an object.
 If we were describing a human, properties might be height and weight.
 We add properties to a class by adding variables inside the class.
 While not required, it is a good idea to define the variable type.